Frederica Plunket: Mountaineering

 Plunket wrote a book about her mountaineering and experiences travelling the Alps in the 1870s.
 Here and there among the Alps, published 1875.
 The book was expressly written for women interested in mountaineering and to show them what was possible for the active healthy woman.
 It was a rejection of the notion that mountaineering was always a dangerous impossible challenge for women, despite a belief that women were somewhat physically inferior.
 In fact she encouraged women to pass boundaries.
-The book describes assents of multiple peaks in Switzerland undertaken in 1874 although the introduction indicates that this is only one of several years of climbing.
+The book describes ascents of multiple peaks in Switzerland undertaken in 1874 although the introduction indicates that this is only one of several years of climbing.

 Despite her insistence in the introduction to her book that dangers were over emphasised Plunket herself experienced potentially fatal accidents while climbing.